funkhaus/fuxt/README.md

 -   A WordPress function to generate all post/page/category/tags/CPT routes.
 Maybe this helps: https://wordpress.org/plugins/list-urls/
 -   A better FocusHaus/auto caption/color plugin.
 Yes image names help SEO: https://yoast.com/image-seo/#name
 -   Use Nuxt-Device on server side to set breakpoint
--   Refactor Responsive Image component to use <picture> element and IntersectionObserver.
+-   Refactor Responsive Image component to use <picture> element and IntersectionObserver?
 -   Build a InfinateScroll component that uses IntersectionObserver
--   Build a <click-to-load-more> component that handles pagination loading
+-   Build a <click-to-load-more> component that handles pagination loading (maybe pass in GQL query?)
+-   Take Focal Point scripts from ICM and make a WordPress plugin, then add to auto-plugin installer
+-   Move GQL files into own /gql folder and import fragments